VirtoCommerce/vc-platform/docs/Migrate-module-from-the-Platform-2.0-to-3.0-version.md

 			```
 			Add-Migration InitialCustomerReviews -Context CustomerReviews.Data.Repositories.CustomerReviewsDbContext -StartupProject CustomerReviews.Data  -Verbose -OutputDir Migrations
 			```
+		* if there are extensions then need to remove the lines which depends extented entities(like Tables, FK, PK, Index) and then add the Discriminator column like [that](https://github.com/VirtoCommerce/vc-module-order/blob/ce72193f54ad0626c5c3d85b4682c9ee9ba812b1/samples/VirtoCommerce.OrdersModule2.Web/Migrations/20180724064542_InitialOrders2.cs#L11).
+Please read the [article about inheritance](https://docs.microsoft.com/en-us/ef/core/modeling/relational/inheritance).

 	2. Create Migration for backward compatibility with v2.x
 		* Add new migration with name **_UpdateCustomerReviewsV2_** and rename the migration **_filename_** to **_20000000000000_UpdateCustomerReviewsV2_**
 		* Add SQL command to the migration: